xhacker/Cryptomeria-iOS/README.md

 Learn Japanese kana with joy, for iPhone and iPad.

-* Kana chart with pronunciation
+* Learn from kana chart with pronunciations
 * Test yourself through the intuitive interface
 * Start with the first 5, and then build 5 at a time